leleyqy/leleyqy/README.md

 - 👋 Hi, I’m @leleyqy, studying for a PhD at WHU
 - 👀 I’m interested in GW astronmy
-- 🌱 I’m currently learning GW data analysis + multi-messenger astronmy
+- 🌱 I’m currently learning GW data analysis + Multi-messenger astronmy
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...